 \comment[id=FK]{ok, taken Benjamins suggestion}

-\paragraph{The task at hand:} In mathematical terms, we want to compute boundary and interior integrals of a function $f$ over a domain $\Omega$:
+\paragraph{The task at hand} In mathematical terms, we want to compute boundary and interior integrals of a function $f$ over a domain $\Omega$:

 Here, $I$ is the `$D-1$'-dimensional, sufficiently smooth boundary, also called the \emph{interface}, of the $D$-dimensional \emph{enclosed domain} $A \subset \Omega \subset \mathbb{R}^D$.
-There are two options to describe the interface: \begin{itemize} \item Implicit representation: $\phi(\mathbf{x})$. $\phi$ defines a level-set function, which is zero on the interface.
+We consider two options to describe the interface: \begin{itemize} \item Implicit representation: $\phi(\mathbf{x})$. $\phi$ defines a level-set function, which is zero on the interface.
 In this case, $A$ is the domain in which $\phi(\mathbf{x}) \leq 0$.

 \item Parametric representation: $s \mapsto \mathbf{x}(s)$.
 In this work, we assume that the parametric interface representations are given as closed oriented loop of NURBS curves.

 \end{itemize}